franleplant/require-less/README.md

 The rest of Css and Less Browserify transforms point to appending the CSS into the head as a Style element.

-I think that this approach is no good, and I was looking for a transform that does not create a `<style>` tag dynamically but to create a `compiled.css` bundle with all the `.less` files being called throughout the Browserify modules and its dependencies.
+This transform will generate a single separate file `compiled.css` that will contain the compiled content of all the `.less` files and their dependencies.

 So